it3049c-fall22-henderson/chatting-application-willi6m7/README.md

 Instructions to this assignment can be found [here](https://it3049c.github.io/coursework/labs/chatting-app).

 ## Checklist:
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 20

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
+A good chunk of this reminds me of my previous co-op, where I had to do a lot of Javascript work.
+Using Bootstrap makes formatting a *lot* easier.

 ### How long it took me to finish this?
+One and a half hours.

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?
+Primarily used for headings, as it formats the text for that class to be larger.